bugcrowd/templates/submissions/description/server_side_injection/parameter_pollution/template.md

-# Parameter Pollution

-## Overview of the Vulnerability

 Parameter pollution is an attack which exploits the application logic that parses the same parameter when multiple are included in a request.
 This application has a HTTP parameter pollution flaw which allows an attacker to process a parameter multiple times.
 This is achieved via crafting a request with multiple instances of the same parameter in the request.
 As a result, the attacker may be able to trigger application errors or bypass input validation on forms.

 ## Business Impact